 You have spent a great deal of time and effort to achieve your credential.
 Don’t hide it.
 You don’t have to be obnoxious and tell anyone and everyone you see that you are a PMP Project Manager, yet there are things you can do to gently remind everyone of your achievement.
 Make sure to include the PMP certification after your name on your business card.
 Include the PMP certification after your name on your default email address.
 Include your certification in presentations you give.
 Why?
 Because people will view you differently when they realize you are a PMP.
 Just like there’s a difference between a bookkeeper and a CPA, there’s a difference between a project manager and a PMP certified Project Manager.
 Subtly and consistently, highlight the fact that you have achieved this status and you will go far in your career.

-Please invest any money you have stuffed in your mattress or buried in your backyard immediately!
-And, if you are a certified project management professional, be sure to follow the six ways above to maximize your project management PMP certification.
-At the same time, if you’re looking to add to your professional project management repertoire try ProjectManager.com FREE for 30 days and expand your knowledge of online project management tools.
+If you are a certified project management professional, be sure to follow the six ways above to maximize your project management PMP certification.
+At the same time, if you’re looking to add to your professional project management repertoire try our software for 30 days, free, and expand your knowledge of online project management tools.